The Trial Lawyer’s Screenplay

 c.
 Read deposition transcript of Jill Weakley (unavailable witness)

 d.
-Play video of Dr. Kline (treating physician)
+Play video of Dr. Klein (treating physician)

 e.
 Read defendant’s response to request for admission no. 2 and special interrogatory nos.
 4